Evolving traversable wormholes satisfying the energy conditions in the presence of pole dark energy: Introduction

 In this paper, we study the evolution of traversable wormholes in a FLRW background within the recently proposed {\it pole dark energy} model \cite{1911.01606}.
 In this model, used to explain dark energy, the Lagrangian is the summation of the potential $V$ and a kinetic term of the form $ -k\left( \nabla \sigma \right) ^{2}/2\sigma ^{p}$ with a pole of order $p$ and residue $k$ at $\sigma =0$, and thus, the $p=2$ and $V=0$ case corresponds to a minimal $k$-essence model up to the first order of approximation \cite{k1}.
 The kinetic term can be transformed to a canonical scalar field form, where the resultant transformed Lagrangian of the model could give rise to an observationally viable dark energy equation of state evolution, given by $\omega \left( z\right) <-0.9$, an outcome which occurs even for transformed potentials $V\left( \phi \right) $ with the forms that could not normally produce a reliable behavior for the dark energy equation of state \cite{1911.01606}.
 Due to their quantum stability and attractor features, these models with kinetic terms including a pole have been employed for studying inflation.
 A multipole dark energy model has also been proposed \cite{1912.10830}.
 Here, we explore the possibility that evolving wormhole geometries may be supported by this model, in a manner analogous to more standard equations of state \cite {Sushkov:2005kj,Lobo:2005us,Lobo:2005yv,Lobo:2005vc,Lobo:2006ue,DeBenedictis:2008qm,Lobo:2012qq}.
 Furthermore, we explore the energy conditions for matter threading these traversable wormhole geometries.

+The paper is outlined in the following manner: In Sec. \ref{secII}, we present the action and the field equations of the pole dark energy model.
+In Sec. \ref{secIII}, we analyse evolving wormholes in the inflationary, radiation-- and matter--dominated eras, as well as wormholes with a traceless EMT, and explore the validity of the null and weak energy conditions for the solutions obtained.
+Finally, in Sec. \ref{conclusion}, we summarize and discuss our results.